kartoza/InfrastructureMapper/README.md

 Welcome to **Infrastructure Mapper**!
 This repository contains guidelines and conventions for a spatial database intended to be used managing infrastructure-related data.

-It is primarily a SQL Schema for PostgreSQL, a set of fixtures to load that schema with default values (particularly for lookup tables) and a set of QGIS forms and layer styles for visualising the data.

 ---

 ## 📖 Table of Contents